Welcome to today's edition of the Rush 24-7 podcast.

 Better be careful.

-Yeah, okay, Mission, there's another that's another very unchristian thing you just said there, Don.
+That's another very unchristian thing you just said there, Don.

-Oh, talking about because we all know what that means.
+Because we all know what that means.

 That's right.

-Uh better put some ice on it.
+Better put some ice on it.

-Cheney could have said, Yeah, better put some ice on that, Bub, and kept on pulling the trigger looking at the quail.
+Cheney could have said, yeah, better put some ice on that, Bub, and kept on pulling the trigger looking at the quail.

 I mean, what's Cheney supposed to do?

-Walk down to the local sheriff and surrender, or better yet, walk to the media and surrender.
+Walk down to the local sheriff and surrender, or better yet, walk to the media and surrender?

-Hi, I'm Vice President Cheney and I'm guilty.
+Hi, I'm Vice President Cheney, and I'm guilty.

-What's he sp is that is that what they expect him to do?
+Is that what they expect him to do?

 And then, of course, these people are all Republicans.

-Here's uh John in Kansas City.
+Here's John in Kansas City.

-Hello, sir, you're up next in the EIB number.
+You're up next in the EIB night.

 Oh, good to talk to you.